 Check the company directory in advance

-In the company directory for the KIT Career Fair you will find useful information and filters to help you plan your visit to the fair:
+From March onwards, you’ll find useful information and filters in the company directory for the KIT Career Fair to help you plan your visit:

 Find out in advance on which of the two days of the fair your desired companies will be there and at which stand you will find them.